azstack/azstack-react-native/readme.md

 >       - groupId: id of group
 >       - leaveId: id of leaver
 >       - newAdminId: id of new admin
+>   - renamed: renamed data
+>       - groupId: id of group
+>       - newName: new name

 #### 7.1.2 Get modified messages